 For her part, Norris points out that although the Reality Tour does use simulated jail scenes, it is in strict compliance with the Juvenile Justice and Delinquency Prevention Act which prohibits juvenile offenders from having sight or sound of a prisoner.
 Candle, Inc. strictly enforces this provision in its licensing contracts for Reality Tour sites that use an authentic jail or prison.

 Norrris also cites research that proves the efficacy of the Reality Tour’s dramatic enactment approach and clearly differentiates it from ‘scared-straight’ types of programs.
 Dr. Janice Pringle of the University of Pittsburgh School of Pharmacy and the Reality Tour’s principal researcher states, “There is a growing body of literature pertaining to the use of dramatic enactments for drug and alcohol prevention and other health-related behaviors (see Stephens-Hernandez, et. al., Substance Abuse Treatment, Prevention, and Policy, Vol. 2, No. 11,2007).
 The use of dramatic enactment as a prevention strategy should not be confused with more direct and confrontational strategies, such as those associated with deterrence programs like ‘scared straight.’”

 For more information on the Reality Tour and how to present it in your community, visit Candle, Inc. at www.candleinc.org.

-To listen to the complete interview with Carmen Ambrosino, click on the audio icon above.
+To listen to the complete interview with Carmen Ambrosino, click on the audio icon below.
 Or, continue reading for a complete, edited, written transcript.

 BHC: Tell us about this Reality Tour.